Vargodl/DVwords-WeekenStrung/README.md

 PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+______

+May 4

+Words can be powerful, impactful, shocking even mean...but they arent sricks and stones...they can't hurt you.
+They can be loaded but they dont pierce flesh.
+The biggest risks are emotional injury or perhaps incitement to violence.
+But to let words incite violent behaviour is a choice or at least lack of control.

+Jean Carrol, in her trial against D Trump, accuses him of raping her.
+She does avoid that word, she maybe the victim but she is denying victimhood.

+I've really enjoyed the following letteranout words.  like the author, I modified it and used it as a cover letter and it indeed got me in the door:

+“Dear Sir:
+I like words.
+I like fat buttery words, such as ooze, turpitude, glutinous, toady.
+I like solemn, angular, creaky words, such as straitlaced, cantankerous, pecunious, valedictory.
+I like spurious, black-is-white words, such as mortician, liquidate, tonsorial, demi-monde.
+I like suave “V” words, such as Svengali, svelte, bravura, verve.
+I like crunchy, brittle, crackly words, such as splinter, grapple, jostle, crusty.
+I like sullen, crabbed, scowling words, such as skulk, glower, scabby, churl.
+I like Oh-Heavens, my-gracious, land’s-sake words, such as tricksy, tucker, genteel, horrid.
+I like elegant, flowery words, such as estivate, peregrinate, elysium, halcyon.
+I like wormy, squirmy, mealy words, such as crawl, blubber, squeal, drip.
+I like sniggly, chuckling words, such as cowlick, gurgle, bubble and burp.
+I like the word screenwriter better than copywriter, so I decided to quit my job in a New York advertising agency and try my luck in Hollywood, but before taking the plunge I went to Europe for a year of study, contemplation and horsing around.
+I have just returned and I still like words.
+May I have a few with you?
+Robert Pirosh”

+Excerpt From Letters of Note: Volume 1 by Shaun Usher

+...and one more thing:

+A young man came to Mozart, and said, ‘I want to compose symphonies.
+I want to talk to you about that.’
+Mozart said, ‘How old are you?’
+‘Twenty-two.’
+And Mozart said, ‘You’re too young to do symphonies.’
+And the guy says, ‘But you were writing symphonies when you were ten years old.’
+Mozart answers, ‘Yes, but I wasn’t running around asking other people how to do it.’”

 _____________

 May 3